 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 |Sony A7R III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the FZ100 does not offer wifi capability.
+In contrast, the FZ100 does not provide wifi capability.

 Both the FZ100 and the A9 have been discontinued, but can regularly be found used on eBay.
 The FZ100 was replaced by the Panasonic FZ150, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.